 - Daan Rutten (from TU Eindhoven) did a MSc research internship at Network Architectures and Services.

 While not mandatory, Bachelor students sometimes have the ambition to undertake an internship with companies, or would like to do a small project in a research group.

-- Jilles Noordhoek is doing an internship at Prodrive Technologies.
+- Jilles Noordhoek (TU Delft, academic year 2018 – 2019) finished an internship at Prodrive Technologies.